Book Cover Maker: Which DIY App Is Best for You?

-But we get it: $400 is still a pretty penny.
-So if you’re set on designing your own cover, you know where to look for inspiration, and you're willing to put in the legwork to learn a new skill, here are some free book cover makers you should consider — and a few paid ones that just might be worth the price.
+But we get it: a couple hundred dollars is still a pretty penny.
+So if you’re set on designing your own cover and you're willing to put in the effort to learn a new skill, here are some free book cover makers you should consider — and a few paid ones that just might be worth the price.

-Con: If you use a ready-made book cover template, you risk ending up with a generic book cover that resembles a lot of other covers out there.
+❌ Con: If you use a ready-made book cover template, you risk ending up with a generic book cover that resembles a lot of other covers out there.
 So make sure you don’t use the templates totally “as is.”

-You'll also see any terms or conditions for using the image, so you know straight off the bat if there are any limitations.
+You'll also see any terms or conditions for using the image, so you know straight off the bat if there are limitations.
 Free downloads come in a small resolution, or you can pay $2-5 for a high-quality version.

-Pro: No learning curve, so designing a book cover here is an easy and intuitive process.
+✅ Pro: No learning curve, so designing a book cover here is an easy and intuitive process.

-Con: Poster My Wall allows people to create book cover templates for others to use, so the quality tends to vary.
-You may have to sift through some amateur designs, and in the end, you may end up paying the price — albeit a very cheap one — for a template by someone who knows less about book cover design than you do.
+❌ Con: PosterMyWall allows people to create book cover templates for others to use, so the quality varies.
+You may have to sift through quite a few amateur designs — and be careful not to end up with a template by someone who knows less about book cover design than you do.

 Note: When using templates to create book covers, take extra care to ensure that you use ones with dimensions appropriate to your genre.

-Pro: You can also download 3D cover mockups, which are useful for promoting your book.
+✅ Pro: You can also download 3D cover mockups, which are useful for promoting your book.

 ❌ Con: There is a small fee — these covers will cost $8 to download.

 Hot tip: “Whether it’s a seductive figure, an antique key, or a barren countryside, be sure that the imagery you choose is in-line with the target market/genre, and that the imagery will portray the correct mood, symbolism, and plot.” – Hampton Lamoureux, digital artist, and designer.

-Pro: Has features similar to Adobe Photoshop, such as clone stamping, custom brushes, and layering.
+✅ Pro: Has features similar to Adobe Photoshop, such as clone stamping, custom brushes, and layering.

-Con: The learning curve.
+❌ Con: The learning curve.

 5. Blurb BookWright

-Pro: This is an easy-to-use, inexpensive option for putting together your whole book — you can even use it to assign an ISBN.
+✅ Pro: This is an easy-to-use, inexpensive option for putting together your whole book — you can even use it to assign an ISBN.

 6. Adobe InDesign

-Luckily for you, Adobe has created a reasonably thorough step-by-step guide to creating an eye-catching book cover right here.
+Luckily for you, Adobe has created a thorough step-by-step guide to creating an eye-catching book cover right here.
 And if you’re really committed to learning about book design, this software is also a favorite for interior book formatting — not to mention creating other graphics.

 ❌ Con: The steep learning curve and price tag — InDesign will set you back $19.99 a month on the basic plan.